MyGit-001/EzManager/README.md

 System design is the process of defining the elements of a system such as the architecture, modules and components, the different interfaces of those components and the data that goes through that system.
 It is meant to satisfy specific needs and requirements of a business or organization through the engineering of a coherent and well-running system.
 It implies a systematic approach to the design of a system.
 It may take a bottom- up or top-down approach, but either way the process is systematic wherein it takes into account all related variables of the system that needs to be created from the architecture to the required hardware and software, right down to the data and how it travels and transforms throughout its travel through the system.

 8. **Proposed design**
- -Frontend: The user interface where users interact with the system.
+ 	1. Frontend: The user interface where users interact with the system.
 It includes login/logout forms, contact listing, and deletion interfaces.
- -Controller: Receives incoming requests from the frontend, delegates tasks to the appropriate service, and returns responses.
+ 	2. Controller: Receives incoming requests from the frontend, delegates tasks to the appropriate service, and returns responses.
 It handles authentication, authorization, and 		routing.
- -Service: Contains the business logic of the application.
+ 	3. Service: Contains the business logic of the application.
 It coordinates data flow between the controller and the repository.
 It handles tasks like adding contacts, deleting contacts, and user authentication.
- -Repository: Manages data access and persistence.
+	4. Repository: Manages data access and persistence.
 It communicates with the database to perform CRUD operations (Create, Read, Update, Delete) for contacts and user data.
- -Database: Stores contacts and user data persistently.
+ 	5. Database: Stores contacts and user data persistently.
 It can be a relational database like MySQL.

 10. **Database Design**
 Data Model :